 - Modern web features.
 Playwright supports web components through shadow-piercing selectors, geolocation, permissions, web workers and other modern web APIs.

 - Capabilities to cover all scenarios.
 Support for file downloads and uploads, out-of-process iframes, native input events, and even dark mode.

 One-line installation.
 Installing Playwright auto-downloads browser dependencies for your team to be onboarded quickly.

 npm i playwright

 TypeScript support.
 Playwright ships with built-in types for auto-completion and other benefits.

 Debugging tools.
 Playwright works with the editor debugger and browser developer tools to pause execution and inspect the web page.

 - Legacy Edge and IE11 support.
 Playwright does not support legacy Microsoft Edge or IE11 (deprecation notice).
 The new Microsoft Edge (on Chromium) is supported.

 - Test on real mobile devices: Playwright uses desktop browsers to emulate mobile devices.
-If you are interested in running on real mobile devices, please upvote this issue.
+There is experimental Android support available see here.
+If you are interested in iOS, please upvote this issue.